Stratio/sparta/doc/src/site/sphinx/configuration.rst

 Spray is a toolkit for building REST/HTTP-based integration layers on top of Scala and Akka and is the main door to offer a Sparkta API to the world.

-More deep documentation about it, can be found in |spray_io|.
+More deep documentation about it, can be found at |spray_io|.

 .. |spray_io| raw:: html